Pullin, Fowler, Flanagan, Brown & Poe, PLLC present:

 Congratulations to PFFB&P, PLLC Attorney, Evan Olds!

 Evan was granted summary judgment in a Will contest case.
 Several years ago, Plaintiff sought to have her mother deemed incapacitated/incompetent in Virginia after her mother excluded her from her Will; the Virginia Court denied the petition.
 Plaintiff then filed suit in Berkeley County contesting the Will, arguing that her mother, who had since passed, was subject to undue influence and lacked testamentary capacity—issues already decided by the Virginia Court.
-The Circuit Court of Berkeley County found that collateral estoppel therefore barred the claim.
-Further, the Court found that the Plaintiff: lacked standing to pursue to the claim, failed to provide required notice to beneficiaries, lacked evidence, and relied on inadmissible evidence.

 Thanks so much to everyone that donated to help us support Holiday Stockings for Heroes!
 We were able to put together 27 stockings that left Martinsburg en route to a Pennsylvania National Guard Troop that is stationed in the Arab Republic of Egypt’s Sinai Peninsula for the Holidays!
 These stockings included items such as a note of encouragement, hot cocoa packets, teddy grahams, chewing gum, chap stick, Slim Jim’s, Pringles, holiday candy, playing cards, puzzle books, travel checkers or dice, peppermint sticks, tootsie rolls, toiletries, gloves, hats, notepads, and batteries.